 Step Two: Apply

-Submit a complete application along with associated development applications, and the required information and materials as outlined in the Pre-Application Review Letter and the Application Submission Checklist, and in accordance with the Drawing Submission Details.
+Submit a complete application along with associated development applications, and the required information and materials as outlined in the Pre-Application Review Letter and the Planning Application Submission Checklist and Details.

 Step Three: Application Processing Time